Disarm Your Inner Critic: the “Feel Good/Do Better” Confidence Programme

 Headline results for the Inner Critic programme (detail below)

-This 8% happiness improvement consisted of: 10% reduction in negative thoughts and 6% 'feelings' improvement in how people emotionally felt for the second cohort
+This 10% improvement consisted of: 10% reduction in negative thoughts and 11% 'feelings' improvement in how people emotionally felt for the third cohort - detail below

-Read ore about the new results below (or check out the numbers if you want to sanity check the details - feedback welcome).
+Read more about the new results below (or check out the numbers if you really like the details - feedback welcome).

-Sign up with your details below to be part of the next cohort - sign up before Sunday 27 July to be added in.
-Still delightfully free - so why not feel a little bit better?.
+Sign up with your details below to be part of the next cohort.
+Still delightfully free - so why not feel a little bit better?

 Background: What is the Inner Critic?